 Direct beneficiaries per year: 200 beautiful dogs

-Someone who had 3 hours of volunteer time could: help us scout for grants, share our posts on Facebook or Twitter, update our adoption calendar, and/or update our adoption database
+Someone who had 3 hours of volunteer time could: help us scout for grants, share our posts on Facebook or Twitter, Instagram, or Pinterest!

 Geographic areas served: Southeast United States